-- 5.1 Council may vary the requirements of this Zoning Bylaw for the: - a.
-Minimum required distance of a building from the lot line - b.
-Minimum required distance of a building to any other building on the lot - The maximum amount of variance given by Council shall not exceed 10% from the requirements established in this Zoning Bylaw.
-The development must conform to the land use requirements established in this Zoning Bylaw and shall not affect neighbouring properties. - 5.3 The Development Officer shall refer the development permit application for the minor variance to Council.
-Council shall approve, approve with conditions or refuse the minor variance. - 5.4 If the application is refused by Council, the Development Officer shall provide written notice to the applicant and provide reason for the refusal. - 5.5 If the application is approved by Council, with or without conditions, the Development Officer shall provide written notice, delivered by registered mail, to the applicant and to the assessed owners of property who have a common boundary with the applicant's land.
+- A) Council may vary the requirements of this Zoning Bylaw for the: - a) Minimum required distance of a building from the parcel boundary; - b) Minimum required distance of a building to any other building on the parcel. - B) The maximum amount of variance given by Council shall not exceed 10% from the requirements established in this Zoning Bylaw.
+The development must conform to the land use requirements established in this Zoning Bylaw and shall not affect neighboring properties. - C) The Development Officer shall refer the development permit application for the minor variance to Council.
+Council shall approve, approve with conditions or refuse the minor variance. - D) If the application is refused by Council, the Development Officer shall provide written notice to the applicant and provide reason for the refusal. - E) If the application is approved by Council, with or without conditions, the Development Officer shall provide written notice to the applicant and to the assessed owners of property who have a common boundary with the applicant's land.
 The notice shall contain a summary of the application and reasons for Council's approval as well as the effective date of the decision.
-The assessed property owners may lodge a written objection to Council or the Development Officer within 20 days after the receipt of the notice.
-If an objection is lodged, the approval is deemed to be revoked and the Development Officer shall notify the development permit applicant, in writing, of the revocation o the approval and the applicants write to appeal the revocation to the Development Appeals Board within 30 days after receiving the notice. - 5.6 If an application for a minor variance is refused, the applicant may appeal the refusal to the District Development Appeals Board within 30 days of that decision.
+Property owners may lodge a written objection to Council or the Development Officer within 20 days after the receipt of the notice.
+If an objection is lodged, the approval is deemed to be revoked and the Development Officer shall notify the development permit applicant, in writing, of the revocation of the approval and the applicant's right to appeal the revocation to the Development Appeals Board within 30 days after receiving the notice.
+If an application for a minor variance is refused, the applicant may appeal the refusal to the District Development Appeals Board within 30 days of that decision.

-6 Development Not Requiring a Development Permit
+12) Development Not Requiring a Development Permit

-- 6.1 The following developments will not require a development permit prior to commencing, providing that all the requirements of this Zoning Bylaw have been complied with: - a.
-All farm accessory buildings on an agricultural parcel excluding buildings and structures associated with Intensive Livestock Operations - b.
-The planting, management and harvesting of field crops and gardens - c.
-The management of pastures which are not part of an Intensive Livestock Operation (ILO) - d.
-Small accessory buildings with a building floor area less than 9.3 sq. m (100 sq. ft) - e.
-Public Works any operation for the purposes of inspecting, repairing, or renewing sewage systems, water mains, cables, wires, tracks or similar public works as required by a public utility, and the installation of service connections to property in the Municipality (excluding the installation of new transmission lines and pipes and wind facilities). - f.
-Municipal Facilities any facility installed and operated by the Rural Municipality. - g.
-Maintenance and repair of existing developments not including structural alterations or additions. - h.
-Fences less than 2m in height in an Agricultural District and less than 1m in height in all other districts as long as the fences are made of a material that, in the opinion of Council, is appropriate. - i.
-Sidewalks, steps, patios, and decks that meet the minimum setback requirements and do not require a building permit - j.
-Trapping
+- A) The following developments will not require a development permit prior to commencing, providing that all the requirements of this Zoning Bylaw have been complied with: - a) All agricultural accessory buildings-excluding buildings and structures associated with Intensive Livestock Operations; - b) The planting, management and harvesting of field crops and horticulture products;

+- c) The management of pastures which are not part of an Intensive Livestock Operation (ILO); - d) Small accessory buildings with a building floor area less than 9.3 sq. m (100 sq. ft); - e) Public Works any operation for the purposes of inspecting, repairing, or renewing sewage systems, water mains, cables, wires, tracks or similar public works as required by a public utility, and the installation of service connections to property in the Municipality (excluding the installation of new transmission lines and pipes and wind facilities).; - f) Municipal Facilities (any facility installed and operated by the Rural Municipality); - g) Maintenance and repair of existing developments not including structural alterations or additions; - h) Fences 2m or less in height in an Agricultural District or Agricultural Residential District and less than 1m or less in height in all other districts as long as the fences are made of a material that, in the opinion of Council, is appropriate; - i) Sidewalks, steps, patios, and decks that meet the minimum setback requirements and do not require a building permit; and - j) The movement of agricultural accessory buildings within a parcel. - k) Trapping. - I) Signs not requiring a development permit include: - (1) Government and public utility signs; - (2) Real Estate Signs on properties for sale; - (3) Memorial Signs; - (4) Directional Signs; - (5) Address Signs; - (6) Election Signs; - (7) Construction Signs;